 System facility means a capital improvement or facility expansion which is designated in the impact fee capital improvements plan and which is not a site-related facility.
 System facility may include a capital improvement which is located off-site, within, or on and along the perimeter of the new development site.
-For water and wastewater facilities, a system facility shall include the oversized portion of those lines which are greater than 12 inches in diameter and which serve solely new development and which are on the impact fee capital improvements plan.
+For water and wastewater facilities, a system facility shall include the oversized portion of those lines which are greater than 12 inches in diameter and which serve solely new development and which are on the impact fee capital improvements plan or the comprehensive water or wastewater improvements plan.